March 2023: A new essay about Cyclone Gabrielle, climate change, and the liminal spaces that disaster creates at The London Review of Books.

 April 2022: "Long Shadows," my travel essay about the culture and heritage of Ukraine and the invasion of Ukraine by Russia, is published at The Common.

-Spring 2022: Teaching for Massey University's intermediate creative nonfiction writing online education course.
+Spring 2022: Teaching for Massey University's intermediate creative nonfiction writing course.

 December 2021: Chairing and presenting work in a panel on nonfiction and poetry at NonfictioNOW 2021: "Associative Energies: the Crosswalk between Nonfiction and Poetry."
 View the recording in the conference digital archive.